 - The national economy has been back to normal on nearly all measures; however, financial conditions are increasingly volatile as uncertainty over tariffs and rising concerns regarding growth abroad buffet expectations. - By the close of the 2018-19 fiscal year, most measures of the Florida economy had returned to or surpassed their prior peaks. - All personal income metrics, nearly 60 percent of the employment measures, and the total tourism and domestic visitor counts had exceeded their prior peaks. - Other measures were posting solid year-over-year improvements, even if they were not yet back to peak performance levels. - Private nonresidential construction expenditures first passed their prior peak in FY 2016-17, but none of the key residential construction measures pass their prior peaks in the forecast horizon, an anticipated slowdown that has been built into all of the recent forecasts. - As July 2019 ended, the economy had been in expansion for more than a decade, marking the longest economic expansion in U.S. history.
 The current REC forecasts do not anticipate an outright recession, but turning points are notoriously difficult to project.
 IHS Markit currently places the risk of a recession at 35 percent in 2020, and the New York Fed's recession probability model just dropped to a 25 percent probability for the same time period (lower than projected through the Fall).
 Moody's Analytics matches IHS' risk analysis; however, writing in late-December, Mark Zandi of Moody's placed the odds "uncomfortably high". - The National Association for Business Economics' current forecast places the recession risk at 21% during the first half of 2020 and as much as 43% by the end of 2020.
 Their current odds rise to 66% for a recession to begin by mid-2021.

 General Revenue Forecast

-LR Growth: Averages 6% Forecast Growth: Moves to 3.5%, after the decline in FY 2019-20
+LR Growth: Averages 6%

+Forecast Growth: Drops from 4.3% to 3.2%, after

+the decline in FY 2019-20

 The past had tax increases associated with key revenue sources and stronger population growth.
-The negative in FY 2019-20 is partially attributed the loss of Indian Gaming revenues.